Why use financial management software?

 - Hire a CFO

-A Chief Financial Officer should have the skills and tools necessary to analyse your business and extract the information you need.
+A Chief Financial Officer should have the skills and tools necessary to analyze your business and extract the information you need.
 But hiring someone new involves time, hassle and ongoing expense.

 - Pay for one-off financial analysis